PyCQA/pycodestyle/README.rst

 Features
 --------

-* Plugin architecture: Adding new checks is easy.

 * Parseable output: Jump to error location in your editor.

 * Small: Just one Python file, requires only stdlib.
 You can use just